kubestellar/kubestellar/docs/content/direct/core-chart.md

   --set-json='WDSes=[{"name":"wds1"}]'
 ```

-After the initial instllation is completed, there are two main ways to install additional control planes (_e.g._, create a second `wds2` WDS):
+After the initial installation is completed, there are two main ways to install additional control planes (_e.g._, create a second `wds2` WDS):

 1. Upgrade the initial chart.
 This choice requires to relist the existing control planes, which would otherwise be deleted: